kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 ## Data Structures

-The `ic_siwe_provider` canister uses several data structures to facilitate the Ethereum wallet authentication process.
-These data structures are defined in the `ic_siwe` library and are used by the `ic_siwe_provider` canister.

 ### SettingsInput

+Defines the settings that controls the behavior of the `ic_siwe_provider` canister.

 ```rust
 pub struct SettingsInput {